aionnetwork/protocol_contracts/README.md

 # Aion Unity Contracts

-This is a reference implementation of smart contracts for Aion Unitys.
+This is a reference implementation of smart contracts for Aion Unity.

 ## To Build